 - ✓ – secondary quality

-Let’s see which practice has the most positive qualities, so it’s somehow more suited to my mind.
-I will score double distinguishing qualities and single secondary qualities.
-I will also take into account the initial assumptions, i.e. the practice must calm the mind, have a high degree of “purity” and change the state of consciousness.
+Now, let’s determine which practice exhibits the most favorable qualities and is therefore better aligned with my mind.
+I will assign double points to distinguishing qualities and single points to secondary qualities.
+Additionally, I will consider the initial assumptions, namely that the practice must induce calmness, possess a high level of “purity,” and bring about a change in the state of consciousness.

 quality / method | FB | BC | OM | YT | LK |